Paddylabs/O365GroupEmailAddresses/README.md

 <https://docs.microsoft.com/en-us/microsoft-365/admin/create-groups/choose-domain-to-create-groups?view=o365-worldwide>

 However any groups created prior to implementing that policy do not update to use the new suffix.
-I wanted to report on how many groups existed that did not have the preferred suffix and export to conditonal formatted excel spreadsheet.
-As managers love colours.
+I wanted to report on how many groups existed that did not have the preferred suffix and export to conditonal formatted excel spreadsheet because managers love colours.

 Additionally I have used the new Exchange Online mgmt module which has support for Modern Authentication with or without MFA.